-Throughout this report, we take a quantitative, empirical approach to questions about the current and future state of the global coffee system.
+We take a quantitative, empirical approach to produce the new research of this report and to address questions about the current and future state of the global coffee system.
 We identify relationships that are closely tied to the physical world, drawing on the strengths of the Earth Institute.
 Furthermore, the relationships we study are as they are reflected in aggregated data, often at the country-wide level.
 There are important impacts of climate change on farms and farmers that only appear implicitly in this data and our results.